Ascent Funding private student loans review

-- Deferred repayment.
-Hold off repayments until six months after you leave school while your interest accumulates.
+- Deferred repayments allow you to hold off on repayments until six months after you leave school.
+Interest will continue to accumulate.

-- In-school interest-only repayments.
-Make payments on your interest while you’re still in school to keep it from adding up.
+- In-school interest-only repayments allow you to make payments on your interest while you’re still in school to stop it from adding up.

-- $25 minimum payments.
-Pay a fixed monthly payment of at least $25 while you’re still enrolled.
-Only available for Ascent Tuition and Ascent Independent.
+- $25 minimum payments allow you to pay a fixed monthly payment of at least $25 while you’re still enrolled.

-- Active military deferment.
-Ascent temporarily lets servicemembers off the hook for repayments while they’re on active military duty for up to a total of 36 months.
+- Active-duty military deferment allows service to pause repayments while they’re on active military duty for up to a total of 36 months.

-- In-school deferment.
-Pause repayments for up to a total of 24 months if you decide to go back to school.
+- In-school deferment allows you to pause repayments for up to a total of 24 months if you decide to go back to school.
 Applying for this type of deferment extends your loan repayment term.

-- Residency or internship deferment.
-Not making that much money while building your career with a residency or internship?
-Apply to hold off on payments for up to 24 months until you enter the workforce as a full-fledged employee.
+- Graduate, clerkship, residency, internship or fellowship deferment allows you to hold off on payments for up to 48 months until you enter the workforce as a full-fledged employee.
 Your loan term will also be extended by the amount of time deferred.

-- Temporary hardship deferment.
-If money’s too tight for you to afford your repayments, put it on pause for one to three months at a time — up to a total of 24 months over the life of your loan.
+- Temporary hardship deferment pauses payments for one to three months at a time — up to a total of 24 months over the life of your loan.
 Your repayment term remains the same if you choose this type of forbearance.